Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getSystemConfigs_en.md

 ##NAME##

-getReleaseInfo - Acquire the information of system configuration
+getSystemConfigs - Acquire the information of system configuration

 ##SYNOPSIS##